 Even alternative, incumbent platforms such as Gab have been deplatformed by their hosting providers and payment processors.
 This can happen due to pressure from rogue agitators.

 In a centralized system, one party has control over everyone else.
 The intermediary is able to make decisions on behalf of other users within the system, whether they like it or not.
-For example, users have to worry about data getting stolen or misused and terms of service changing.
-In the case of Patreon, users suffered significant cuts to their earnings from protests towards the platform’s censorship decisions.
+Users have to worry about data getting stolen or misused and terms of service changing.
+In the case of Patreon, users suffered significant cuts to their earnings due to the platform’s censorship decisions.

 In addition, centralized platforms are permissioned.
-You need the permission of the intermediary in order to participate.
+You need permission in order to participate.
 This permission can be granted or revoked at any time.
 As a result, centralized platforms act as arbitrators who have the final authority over its users.
-Centralized intermediaries exist at every layer of the present web application stack through payment processors, card networks, domain registrars, and hosting providers.
+Gatekeepers exist at every layer of the present web application stack through payment processors, card networks, domain registrars, and hosting providers.

 The internet originally promised to bring openness to the world.
 Today, powerful entities can exert control over voluntary exchange between two consenting parties.

 If the users don’t control the program, the program controls the users.
 With proprietary software, there is always some entity, the developer or “owner” of the program, that controls the program - and through it, exercises power over its users.